-Whether learners pursue an existing program of study or create their own, they will experience their education in an entirely new way: as part of an inclusive team of peers, faculty, and partners, integrating their diverse passions, expertise, and experiences to study and solve real-world problems of global consequence.
-This will be equally true for students who choose to focus on a single discipline and those who go all in on a multidisciplinary education.
+Whether learners pursue an existing program of study or create their own, they will experience their education in new ways: as part of an inclusive team of peers, faculty, and partners, integrating their diverse passions, expertise, and experiences to study and solve real-world problems of global consequence.
+This will be equally true for students who choose to focus on a single discipline and those who elect a multidisciplinary education.

 Experiential from the start

 From summer orientation to commencement, our students will be experiential learners.
-Our goal will be to make every course applicable to a real-world issue and designed to address the contexts of that issue localized to each of our campuses.
+Our goal will be to make our courses applicable to real-world issues and designed to address the contexts of those issues localized to each of our campuses.
 Beyond coursework, we will create paths based on a “start small and go big” approach—for example, encouraging every faculty member teaching first-year courses to integrate real-world experience into their classes.

-Remote and variable-length co-ops and state-of-the-art technology to enrich virtual classroom experiences will open new vistas for students—from first-years to doctoral candidates—to customize their learning.
+By expanding remote and variable-length co-ops and enriched virtual classroom experiences, we will open new vistas for students—from first-years to doctoral candidates—to customize their learning.
 For example, a first-year student might choose to pursue a co-op in Singapore while attending classes in London or dialed in to an Impact Engine project in Boston.

 Systems thinking ignited

 By centering learning, discovery, and innovation around Impact Engines, Northeastern will untether experiential opportunities from the narrowed perspectives imposed by disciplinary boundaries.
-We will prepare learners to think beyond outmoded majors; to grow adept at integrating ideas and concepts from and for a variety of contexts.
+We will prepare learners to think thoughtfully and strategically beyond those disciplines; to grow adept at integrating ideas and concepts from and for a variety of contexts.